 Section 1.
 Term.
-This Agreement shall be effective for the duration of the Academy's current authorizing Contract term of five (5) years with the Authorizer beginning July 1, 2021 ("Effective Date") subject to earlier termination under Article VI, and ending on June 30, 2026.
-The term of this Agreement shall not exceed the term of the Academy's Contract.
+This Agreement shall be effective for the duration of the Academy's current authorizing Contract term of three (3) years with the Authorizer beginning July 1, 2022 ("Effective Date") and ending on June 30, 2025, unless otherwise terminated under the terms of this Agreement.
+Under no circumstances, shall the term of this Agreement exceed the term of the Academy's Contract.